jennywatuncch/conda-tutorial/README.md

-# Conda for Reporducible Data Science
+# Conda for Reproducible Data Science

 ## Table of Contents